Finding off-market properties and getting a good deal is absolutely key to being successful in real estate investing.

 I don’t make money for recommending Landglide, I just think it’s a great app for serious real estate investors.
 It shows on a map who owns what property.
 Pretty impressive.

-Pro tip: Take pictures of the properties you’re interested in with GPS turned on for my photos, and then go home and look everything up later.
+Pro tip: Take pictures of the properties you’re interested in with the GPS turned on for your phone.
+This allows you to see on a map where the picture was taken.

 What is a wholesaler?

 They are an expert at doing exactly what I’m showing you in this article.
 They find off-market deals from motivated sellers.
 They do it for a living.

 In fact, their most common method is using the two methods I already discussed above. (directly contacting the seller and driving for dollars)

 But they aren’t planning on buying these properties.

 They will make a deal with the seller to put the property under contract for a low price, and then find a buyer who will pay a little (or a lot) more.
 They then pocket the difference without ever buying the house themselves.

 They are a middleman.

 I used to be very skeptical of buying from wholesalers, but if you find one who is good at their job, they are worth the markup they get.